nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 queue.

 * Note that the commands must be successful to be logged into command history and that command history only tracks commands in the current session.
-This means if restart Modduke, commands in the previous sessions won't be available.
+This means if Moduke is restarted, commands in the previous sessions won't be available.

 ### Adding a contact : `contact add`